barmor12/devops-pro/README.md

 Our CI/CD pipeline is set up using Azure.
 The pipeline is triggered upon every push to the repository.
 It includes the following stages:

 1. Install npm packages
-2. Run tests
+2. Build the project
 3. Run linter
-4. Build the project
+4. Run Tests
 5. CI Deployment (To Render hosting)

 The live version of the frontend project is hosted at: https://devopspro.azurewebsites.net